OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/var.md

 ---
 title: var
-description: Learn how to calculate the Value at Risk (VaR) of your portfolio using different parameters and statistical methods.
+description: "Learn how to calculate the Value at Risk (VaR) of your portfolio using" different parameters and statistical methods.
 This guide provides examples and an explanation of all the options.
 keywords: